G-Core/product-documentation/documentation/cloud/manage-cloud-via-terraform.md

   - (optional) Specify the "boot_index".
 If "boot_index = 0", the volume cannot be detached.
   - (optional) Specify the "type_name": "standard", "ssd_hiiops", "cold", or "ultra".

-* (optional) Add "allow_app_ports = true" to allow application ports for instances created from marketplace templates.
+* (optional) Add "allow_app_ports = true" to allow application ports for Virtual Machines created from marketplace templates.

 * (optional) Specify "configuration" to set parameters for the application template from the marketplace: "key" and "value".